 - AMDC907 Hawthorn campus

 Dr Phillipou’s research uses comprehensive neurobiological, biological, cognitive, psychological and sociocultural methods (neuro-bio-psycho-social methods and is focused predominantly on three distinct but related streams in anorexia nervosa:

 2- Developing tools (e.g. biomarkers) that can be used for more accurate diagnosis, early intervention and prevention of anorexia nervosa, and

 3- Developing more effective treatments for anorexia nervosa.

-Dr Phillipou is experienced in the use of various methodologies including the use of psychiatric, psychological, neurocognitive and physiological assessements, structural and functional magnetic resonance imaging (MRI), magnetoencephalography (MEG), and transcranial direct current stimlation (tDCS).
+Dr Phillipou is experienced in the use of various methodologies including the use of psychiatric, psychological, neurocognitive and physiological assessements, structural and functional magnetic resonance imaging (MRI), magnetoencephalography (MEG), and neurostimulation.
 She holds particular expertise in eye movement assessments and eyetracking, as well as visual perception and neuroscience.

 In 2017, Dr Phillipou established the Body Image & Related Disorders (BIRD) Conference.
 The 3rd biennial conference will be held in late 2021.

-Find out more about Dr Phillipou's research using the links below:
+To find out more about Dr Phillipou's research, please use the links below:

 PhD candidate and honours supervision